Kauffman Stadium: Features

 The stadium's AstroTurf was replaced by grass for the 1995 season.
-As part of the project, 4 in perforated tiles were installed at 12.5 ft centers across the entire field in order to improve drainage.
+As part of the project, 4 in perforated tiles were installed at 12.5 ft centers across the entire field to improve drainage.

 In 2014, the Royals started placing a "W" on the Hall of Fame wall for every home win, similar to the Chicago Cubs hoisting a white flag with a blue "W" at Wrigley Field for every Cub home win.

 Renovations

 Prior to the 1991 season, a Sony Jumbotron full-color video board was installed beyond the left field wall.
 At 30 ft tall and 40 ft wide, it was the largest of its kind in the United States when it debuted, and remained in use through the 2007 season.